theBigBruv/my-reads/README.md

 To get started developing right away:

 * install all project dependencies with `npm install`
-* install additional packages with `npm install --save escapeRegExp sortBy react-router-dom`
+* install additional packages with `npm install --save sortBy react-router-dom`
 * start the development server with `npm start`, after which you will be able to access the app on your browser via http://localhost:3000/